LucioFex/LucioFex/README.md

 👨‍💻 I’m a <b>Cybersecurity Consultant specialized in Database Security</b> and a passionate developer with a strong background in backend systems.
 I focus on <b>data protection, security engineering, and database optimization</b>, combining hands-on experience with <b>IBM Guardium</b> and solid expertise in Postgres (including geospatial extensions with PostGIS).

 🔒 My journey began in backend development, building and optimizing systems with PL/pgSQL, Python, Node.js (TypeScript/JavaScript), Linux, Docker, and Git.
-With time, I dove deeper into data security, where I now focus on protecting and analyzing information at scale, collaborating on projects across industries like finance, telecom, and critical infrastructure.
+With time, I dove deeper into data security, where I now focus on protecting and analyzing information at scale, collaborating on projects across industries like finance, telecommunications, and critical infrastructure.

 🎓 I’m currently studying Computer Engineering at <b>UCEMA</b> on a scholarship, where I was part of the honor roll.
 Always curious, always learning, and always building solutions around <b>data, security, and performance</b>.